MicrosoftDocs/memdocs/memdocs/intune/remote-actions/remote-help.md

 By default, the built-in **Help Desk Operator** role sets all three permissions to **Yes**.
 You can use the built-in role or create custom roles to grant only the remote help app permissions that you want different groups of users to have.
 For more information on using Intune RBAC, see [Role-based access control](../fundamentals/role-based-access-control.md).

 > [!IMPORTANT]
-> When a remote help session ends between a sharer and a helper that has the *Elevation* permission set to *Yes*,  both the helper and the sharer are signed out of their devices.
-Therefore, it is important for helpers who are granted this permission to understand the impact this action can have to a sharer.
-The sharer should plan to save any active work prior seeking support as any session might end early or unexpectedly, which can cause a loss of active work hasn’t been saved.
+> When a remote help session ends where a helper that has the *Elevation* permission set to Yes also uses *Full control*,  both the helper and the sharer are signed out of their devices.
+Therefore, it is important for helpers who are granted these permissions to understand the impact this action can have.
+Both participants should plan to save any active work to prevent a loss of unsaved work in case the session ends unexpectedly.

 ### Task 3 – Assign user to roles